sayanee/books/_drafts/2019-04-17-emperor-of-all-maladies.md

 > But collecting specimens was a rather mundane task; Hodgkin’s particular genius lay in organizing them.
 He became a librarian as much as a pathologist; he devised his own systematics for pathology.

 ## Cure

 Surgery or radiation

 > To cure cancer (if it could be cured at all), doctors had only two strategies: excising the tumor surgically or incinerating it with radiation—a choice between the hot ray and the cold knife.

-Possible cure with folic acid

-> And case by case, an incredible pattern emerged: the antifolates could drive leukemia cell counts down, occasionally even resulting in their complete disappearance—at least for a while.
-There were other remissions as dramatic as Sandler’s.

 Relapse